How to Put Fishing Line on a Spincast Reel

 Tying the New Line

 The method of tying a new line will depend on whether you removed your old line completely, have a brand new reel, or still have some old line you plan to use.
-In the case of you removing the old line completely or having a brand new reel, pass the new line through the hole in the cover from the rod’s end.
+In case you have removed the old line completely or inserted a brand new reel, pass the new line through the hole in the cover from the rod’s end.

 It might sometimes be easier to run the line using the rod guides.
 This is done from the tip of the rod towards the handle.
 Finally, you end this step by making an arbor knot at the reel.